-When most people think of bulimia, they think of one type of eating disorder.
+When most people think of bulimia, they think of one type of disordered eating.
 That is, they imagine someone who binges on an excessive amount of food in a short time, then purging that food by vomiting or using laxatives.
 But this sole view of bulimia is in error.
 In fact, there are multiple types of the condition that a person suffering from drug and alcohol addiction could experience, including the categories of purging vs non-purging bulimia.

 About Purging vs Non-Purging Bulimia

 But another type of bulimia is non purging bulimia.
 This is a disorder in which you binge but do not purge through vomiting, diuretics or laxatives.
-Instead, the person with the non purging eating disorder uses other compensatory behaviors, such as diet pills or stimulant drugs, fasting and skipping meals, or obsessively exercising.
+Instead, the person with the non purging disordered eating uses other compensatory behaviors, such as diet pills or stimulant drugs, fasting and skipping meals, or obsessively exercising.

 Why and How People Commit to Either Type of Bulimia